cdapio/coopr/docs/docs/source/rest/plugins.rst

  /{plugin-type}/{plugin-name}/{resource-type}/{resource-name}/versions/{version}/stage

 Staging a resource will make it so that the next sync call will push the resource version to the provisioners.
 Staging an active or staged resource will not do anything.
-Staging an unstaged resource will put it back in the active state.
+Staging a recalled resource will put it back in the active state.

 HTTP Responses